 The Program aims to fill current gaps in the public DCFC network in B.C. such as Indigenous communities, rural and northern areas, and city centers experiencing long queues for DCFCs due to high ZEV uptake.

-Applications will be reviewed in cycles throughout the year.
-The application submission deadline for the next review cycle is Friday, 17th May 2024 at 11:59 PM (PDT).
-We are currently accepting applications for the CleanBC Go Electric Public Charger Program.
-Please use the ‘Apply now’ link below to start your pre-approval application.
+Applications are reviewed in cycles throughout the year.
+The application window is currently closed and we are not accepting new applications for the CleanBC Go Electric Public Charger Program.
+The previous application submission deadline was Friday, 17th May 2024.
+The application window will be opened once the next application deadline is announced.
 You can sign up for email updates using the link given below.

 Rebates